 - Describe and interpret statistical tests applied to medical research data

-- Apply evidence-based medicine to clinical practice
+- Apply evidence-based medicine and advanced cardiopulmonary physiology concepts to clinical practice

 - Review and evaluate published research